Ryan Coisson: Building Wealth and Managing Risk

 25:20.98 – Brian David Crane

-Um, profitable business.
-Yeah yeah, a set by array.
+Profitable business.
+Yeah, a set by array.

 25:33.41 – Ryan Coisson

-Um, this is also an important point that we should have I should have mentioned before and something for people to really think about the type of investing you do within specific accounts matters right?
-If you have a roth ira or you’re a backdoor roth ira and you know that money.
-Is going to come out tax-free.
-You know when you’re retired.
-Um the focus I’m going to have in There isn’t necessarily going to be income.
+This is also an important point that we should have.
+I should have mentioned before and something for people to really think about the type of investing you do within specific accounts matters right?
+If you have a Roth IRA or you’re a backdoor Roth IRA, and that money is going to come out tax-free when you’re retired, the focus I’m going to have in there isn’t necessarily going to be income.
 It’s more going to be growth oriented because I’ve got a long period of time and I want to build that pile of money as big as possible because when I take it out.
 It’s going to be tax-free.
 I can then redeploy that to generate income if I want at a preferred tax rate right rather than just spend it if I’ve got money in a taxable brokerage account.
-I need to understand that if I invest in say cover calls or.
-Ah, a covered call fund which could be popular for income investors.
-That’s generally going to be taxed at ordinary income if I’m in a high earning season right? like if I’m a business owner and I’m being taxed at the highest bracket that often may not make the most sense.
-Um, during that maybe period of time so you have to sort of I guess think about that first and foremost right I think that that’s super important and then from the position standpoint.
-It’s been incredibly rare that I’ve ever terminated a position.

 27:00.77 – Ryan Coisson

-Had a drastic cut to their dividend right?
-The stock I believe still closed up generally when that happens there’s going to be a significant change in price to that stock because income investors are going to unload it.
-We’ll see what ends up happening with 3 m but um.
-I’ve only ever really done that maybe once or twice where I’ve kind of completely repositioned.
-I may go from owning just Coca-cola to maybe owning Pepsi or toning both or something like that within the same sector but it’s very very rare that I’ll kind of completely exit.
-1 thing and so um, as far as looking to deploy new capital especially when I have the kind of chunks of capital which as an entrepreneur often we have kind of our standard cash flow and then it can be a chunky type of pay whether you have an exit in a business or.
-Ah, big liquidity event or for some so something.
-Um, in those situations normally what I do is I’m putting that capital into something that’s just super simple.
+One thing and as far as looking to deploy new capital especially when I have the kind of chunks of capital which as an entrepreneur often we have kind of our standard cash flow and then it can be a chunky type of pay whether you have an exit in a business, a big liquidity event or for some so something.
+In those situations normally what I do is I’m putting that capital into something that’s just super simple.
 In this case, you know maybe treasuries is generally what I’m doing in a treasury money market or something like that and then as opportunities present themselves I will then start to buy them.
-And so this again comes with having your financial plan and knowing what the trajectory is because for me what I’ve done Brian is I’ve basically created just a simple watch list of hey these are companies that either I own and I want to own more of.

-Or I own or I don’t own and I want to buy but I’m looking for them to be at a good price for me right? and there’s a lot of different ways I can calculate that I can look at you know for folks who are interested I can look at you know?
+And so this again comes with having your financial plan and knowing what the trajectory is because for me, what I’ve done Brian is I’ve basically created just a simple watch list of..
+Hey, these are companies that either I own and I want to own more of or I own or I don’t own and I want to buy but I’m looking for them to be at a good price for me right? and there’s a lot of different ways I can calculate that I can look at you know for folks who are interested I can look at?
 Well, what’s their current yield?
 What are they paying today?

 28:57.32 – Brian David Crane